 The quality and performance that it had is a notch above other Chinese brands.
 And the best part is that it’s cheaper than its direct competitor, the Neato BotVac.

-Next up was the S50 RoboRock that comes with a few choice upgrades that extend its functionality.
-It also comes with zone cleaning feature that allows consumers to clean spot areas minus a virtual wall.
+Next up was the Roborock S5 that comes with a few choice upgrades that extend its functionality.
+It also comes with a zone cleaning feature that allows consumers to clean spot areas minus a virtual wall.

-One issue with the RoboRock would be price.
-This second generation will cost around $500++ more of less depending on where you buy it.
+One issue with the Roborock would be price.
+This second-generation will cost around $500++ more or less depending on where you buy it.